-The Education and Community Partnership Program (ECPP) Allocation provides funding to school boards for education programs for school-aged children and youth in care, in treatment centres or who are in youth justice facilities.
+The Education and Community Partnership Program (ECPP) Allocation provides funding to school boards for education programs for school-aged children and youth who cannot attend regular school due to their primary need for care treatment or because of a court order to serve a custody or detention sentence.
+These programs are voluntary partnerships developed between school boards and governmentapproved facilities.
 These facilities include hospitals, children's mental health centres, detention centres, community group homes, and social services agencies.
-The provision of education in these facilities is subject to a formal agreement such as a Memorandum of Understanding, between a school board and the facility.
+The provision of education in these facilities is subject to a formal agreement, such as a Memorandum of Understanding, between a school board and the facility.
 Recognized costs include teachers' salaries and benefits, educational assistants' salaries and benefits, and classroom supplies.
-Further details can be found in the Guidelines for Educational Program (ECPP) facilities 2022-23, which provides direction to school boards on the approval process and funding of these programs.
+Further details can be found in the Guidelines for Educational Programs for Students in Government Approved Education and Community Partnership Program (ECPP) facilities 2023-24, which provides direction to school boards on the approval process and funding of these programs.